ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 ```

 ## Conclusion
-Upgrading to Lagom 1.4 and Play 2.6 went pretty smooth as the migration guides of Lightbend cover mostly everything in detail as usual.
+Upgrading to Lagom 1.4.x and Play 2.6 went pretty smooth as the migration guides of Lightbend cover mostly everything in detail as usual.

 The orchestration tools make it pretty easy to test your Lagom application running in Kubernetes locally while still having the possibility to fine-tune the generated resource and configuration files.
-Integrating the tool suite into our project went smooth.
+Integrating the tool suite into our project went smoothly.
-Kubernetes has gained a lot of popularity lately and with this, Lagom shows that it wants to embrace kubernetes to deploy your applications onto next to ConductR.
+Kubernetes has gained a lot of popularity lately and with this, Lagom shows that it wants to embrace Kubernetes to deploy your applications onto next to ConductR.

 The single `deploy minikube` command is not yet supported on Windows but we imagine that it will be in the near future.
 Windows users can still utilise the `reactive-cli` command-line tool to generate the resource and configuration files and deploy it themselves via `kubectl` on their Minikube.
-Maven users will only need to wait a little bit longer to take advantage of everything the tool suite has to offer as the plugin is nearing its first release version.
+Maven users will only need to wait a little bit longer to take advantage of most things the tool suite has to offer as the plugin is nearing its first release version.

 ## Extra resources
 - [Our Lagom Shop Scala application GitHub repository](https://github.com/yannickdeturck/lagom-shop-scala){:target="_blank" rel="noopener noreferrer"}